Top 15 Best Festivals In the Philippines for 2023

-On the fourth weekend of January, all roads lead to Iloilo City for an annual street party that brings the whole city to a standstill.
-Streets are usually closed during this festival, with bands playing in every corner and people enjoying endless food and drinks.
+On the fourth weekend of January, all roads lead to Iloilo City for an annual street party bringing the city to a standstill.
+Streets are usually closed during this festival, with bands playing on every corner and people enjoying endless food and drinks.
 There are towering boom boxes everywhere.
 Different tribes come together in this festival, with each making entertaining presentations and street dance routines.

 Date: February 1 – March 4

 Location: Baguio City